There is a little Irish nursery rhyme that almost sums up everything there is to know about war. It is called The Two Cats of Kilkenny >>

 When Belgium in her dire need appealed to Great Britain to carry out her pledge this country's course was clear.
 She did not hesitate, and we trust she will not lay down arms till Belgium's integrity is restored and her wrongs redressed....

-RUDYARD KIPLING, an Englishman and powerful advocate of the war against Germany, personally intervened to get his eighteen-year old son John into the army.
+RUDYARD KIPLING, one of the English authors who signed the above letter, was a powerful advocate of the war against Germany.
+He personally intervened to get his eighteen-year old son John into the army.

 John, who was literally terribly short-sighted, was reported wounded and missing on his first day in action.